 The following chapter pertains to humanity and the greater spiritual kingdoms which influence our daily affairs.
 Overall, the intention is to help guide, in accordance with the gospel, further forward towards an even greater spiritual consciousness and practice.

-In full truth, the greater problem with this world is not how it lives outside of God’s walls, but more so how it lives within Satan’s walls.
+– The greater problem with this world is not how it lives outside of God’s walls, but more so how it lives within Satan’s walls.
 Accordingly what causes humanity his greatest strife is his obedience to the rules established by that which is otherwise to God – Satan.
-Inasmuch as one of the greatest ways the father of lies has humanity lead to confusion and conflict is through mankind’s innate desires for earthly attainments.
+Inasmuch as one of the greatest ways the Father of Lies has humanity lead to confusion and conflict is through mankind’s innate desires for earthly attainments.
 Naturally then it would seem that the strings of Satan tie tightest to the hearts of those who, above all else, seek earthly satisfactions.
 As these strings are tautly wound, his control over those who are compelled by worldly temptations is near absolute.

 Hell and destruction are never full; so the eyes of man are never satisfied.

 -Proverbs 27:20 KJV

 As such, earthly and carnal passions are the primary motivations Satan inspires to misdirect mankind from truth.
 Consequently it is paramount for each of us to identify the tactics in which Satan uses to ensnare us with his hooks.
 In this, generally speaking, wherever we can see people in mass being led to their ultimate demise (vanity), we can rightfully recognize the architect of that system is most certainly the Adversary.
 Because the Son of Perdition’s objective is known, where he seeks vindication in man’s rejection of God, it is also evident what pertains to him.
 In this manner, where we can say the Lord acts in mysterious ways, we can simultaneously say that Satan acts in obvious ways.